 Sweet Pepper, 'Elephant's Ear'

-Stroll past a kitchen window in Serbia in October and there’s a good chance you’ll be greeted by the smell of roasting red peppers.
-Across the Balkans, fall is the time for making ajvar, a thick, deliciously rich, and tangy savory spread that preserves the peak harvests of peppers and eggplants to be enjoyed throughout the year (recipe follows).
-The process can take a couple days and often happens in large volumes (one recipe I read started “Take about 60lbs of ripe red peppers…”).
-One of the choice varieties of sweet pepper used is known as “Elephant’s Ear” (Slonovo uvo in Serbian) for its impressive appearance.
-Our 2015 crop yielded some of the biggest, most beautiful sweet peppers we’ve ever grown, 6” long by 4”wide, slightly flattened and with a pointed tip.
-Fruits ripen from green to bright red with thick walls and very sweet flavor.
+(Capsicum annuum) Stroll past a kitchen window in Serbia in October, and there’s a good chance the smell of roasting red peppers’ll greet you.
+Across the Balkans, fall is the time for making ajvar.
+This thick, deliciously rich, tangy, savory spread preserves the peak harvests of peppers and eggplants to be enjoyed throughout the year (recipe follows).
+The process can take a couple days and often happens in large volumes (one recipe I read started: “Take about 60lbs of ripe red peppers…”).
+One of the choice varieties of sweet peppers used is known as “Elephant’s Ear” (Slonovo uvo in Serbian) for its impressive appearance.
+These beauties are some of the biggest, most beautiful sweet peppers we’ve ever grown, 6” long by 4” wide, slightly flattened, and with a pointed tip.
+Fruits ripen from green to bright red with thick walls and a very sweet flavor.
 Very reasonable maturity for such a big sweet pepper.

 90-100 days.
 UO